ServiteChurch/ServiteChurch.github.io/content/banner.md

 <font color="red">Masses are taking place however fewer masses than normal will be celebrated and strict [social distancing](socialdistancing.htm) guidelines wil apply.
 See [here](masstimes.htm) for times and details.</font>

+#### Normal masses have resumed.
+Please note that times are slightly different to those prior to the pandemic.
+See [here](../pages/masstimes.htm?refresh=y) for times and details.
+This information is current as of 2nd October 2022.
 [![150th Anniversary](../images/150AnnivLogo.jpg)](../pages/150Anniv.htm)

 [![Fr Chris O'Brien](../images/frchris.jpg)](../documents/frchris/Annce%2010%20July%202020.pdf)